chrismetcalf/GOC-API-Stnd-new-structure/README.md

 Interoperability depends greatly on common core implementation.
 Elements in this section describe mandatory elements in input, output and mantenence that must be found in a GoC API and behave as described.

 #### HTTP Header
-Headers variables are part of the request and response cycle in the Hypertext Transfer Protocol ( HTTP ).
+Headers variables are part of the request and response cycle in the Hypertext Transfer Protocol (HTTP).
 Although not explicitly prescribed by RESTful design header negotiation is a widely used method in defining state in format and/or language and as such need to be supported.
 Supporting headers for format and language bridges, in part, a divide in the theory of proper implementation.

 The minimum header variables to be supported are media type through `Accept:` and language through `Accept-Language:`.
-Supplemental header variables in request ( e.g.: `Accept-Charset:`, `Accept-Encoding:` ) or response ( e.g.: `Content-Language:`, `Content-Length:`  ) can aid in delivery and efficiency where appropriate but are not required.
+Supplemental header variables in request (e.g.: `Accept-Charset:`, `Accept-Encoding:`) or response (e.g.: `Content-Language:`, `Content-Length:`) can aid in delivery and efficiency where appropriate but are not required.

 Supplemental methods of specifying output formats and language filters will be described later in this document `TODO: Reference url and extension format definition`.

 ##### Media Type
-Output format, commonly known as media type, from a Web API are historically described by Multipurpose Internet Mail Extensions ( MIME ) types registered with the Internet Assigned Numbers Authority ( IANA )'s media type catalogue.
+Output format, commonly known as media type, from a Web API are historically described by Multipurpose Internet Mail Extensions (MIME) types registered with the Internet Assigned Numbers Authority (IANA)'s media type catalogue.
 For most standard file types IANA's media type cataloge will provide the appropriate type definition.

-The `Accept:` header is described by W3C RFC2616 Section 14.1 ( http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1 )
+The `Accept:` header is described by W3C RFC2616 Section 14.1 (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.1)

-The media types are defined by by IANA.org ( http://www.iana.org/assignments/media-types/media-types.xhtml )
+The media types are defined by by IANA.org (http://www.iana.org/assignments/media-types/media-types.xhtml)

 ##### Language
-The `Accept-Language:` header is described by W3C RFC2616 Section 14.4 ( http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4 )
+The `Accept-Language:` header is described by W3C RFC2616 Section 14.4 (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4)

-Languages are to be defined by the W3C recomended BCP-47 ( http://www.w3.org/International/core/langtags/#bcp47 ).
+Languages are to be defined by the W3C recomended BCP-47 (http://www.w3.org/International/core/langtags/#bcp47).

 #### HTTP Methods
 HTTP Methods are often described in APIs as verbs.
-Verbs refer to standard actions taken on data, those standard verbs are ( POST, GET, PUT and DELETE ).
+Verbs refer to standard actions taken on data, those standard verbs are (POST, GET, PUT and DELETE).

 Assuming dogs is a list of all dogs, dog id 1234 is an instance of dog named "Bogart" and instance 4321 is "Shreddies"